 These steps should free up sufficient system resources to allow a video to be played.

-You can use specialist programs such as Recoverit to repair videos that have been damaged or have many of the symptoms of choppy playback.
+You can use special programs such as Recoverit to repair videos that have been damaged or have many of the symptoms of choppy playback.
 To do this:

-b) With the video selected via its checkbox, click the Repair button to start repairing process.
+b) With the video selected via its checkbox, click the Repair button to start the repairing process.

 c) The Recoverit program will tell you when the repair process has been completed and it is safe to proceed.